 • Patrons must sign in with their own Library card number at the designated public access computers.
 Patrons are given one-hour computer sessions.
 If no one is waiting to use a computer, session time may be automatically extended and patrons may have multiple sessions per day.

-- Guests who would like to use computers can obtain a guest login number from any public service desk.
+• Visitors who would like to use computers can obtain one guest login number from any public service desk.
 Guest logins are only good for one 60-minute session.
 Guests are limited to one number per person, per day.
-Anyone living in the local area for two months or more should ask staff about getting a library card.
+The Library recommends that you register for a Library card if you are living in Rhode Island for one month or more.

-- All problems with the computers or suggestions for fixing problems must be reported to a librarian or staff person.
-Do not re-boot a computer that has malfunctioned, unless you have informed a librarian and are instructed to do so.
+• Please report any problem or malfunction to a staff person.
+Patrons should not reboot a computer that has malfunctioned, unless a librarian has instructed the user to do so.

-- Patrons using the public access computers must agree to take proper care of all hardware, software, and related materials that are the property of the Newport Public Library.
+• Patrons using the Library’s computers must agree to take proper care of all hardware, software, and related materials that are the property of the Newport Public Library.

-- Computers 1-20 in the adult area are available for Internet access and MS OFFICE applications.
+• Adult computers #1-20 are available for Internet access and MS OFFICE applications.
 These are the computers adults should use for general Internet searching, email, and word processing.
-Computer 21 and Computer 22 may be used for scanning documents and emailing documents, but otherwise are reserved for use of databases and the library catalog.
+Computers 21 & 22 may be used for scanning documents and emailing documents.
 Other public access computers may be designated for use by children and their parents, young adults, homework assignments, or for searching the OPAC only.

-- Printing from computers costs 15 cents per black ink print and 30 cents per color ink print, whether you use our paper or your own.
+• Printing from computers costs 15¢ per black ink print and 30¢ per color ink print, whether patrons use our paper or their own.
 Users are responsible for all prints.
-We are NOT responsible for the quality of prints.
-Computers 1-21 print out at the networked printers at the reference desk.
-Users retrieve their print jobs at the self-service print release stations at the reference desk or the children’s desk.
-Please have your library card or guest number, plus money, available.
+The Library is not responsible for the quality of print jobs sent from the Internet to the print-release station.
+Users retrieve their print jobs at the self-service print-release stations at the Reference or Children’s desks.